slackapi/bolt-js/examples/getting-started-with-serverless-framework/README.md

 ## 1. Set up AWS credentials

-### Install AWS CLI
+### Install and configure AWS CLI

-Follow the guide to [install the AWS CLI v2 for macOS, Windows, or Linux][aws-cli-install].
+Follow Amazon's guides to [install the AWS CLI v2 for macOS, Windows, or Linux][aws-cli-install] and [create a new IAM User][aws-cli-configure-user].

-### Configure AWS CLI

-Follow the guide to [create a new IAM User][aws-cli-configure-user] then configure your local machine with the command:
+When you have the AWS CLI and user credentials, then configure your local machine with the command:

 ```zsh
 aws configure